Portfolio of Services

 The IT procurement service can give advice on the selection and purchase of personal computers and software.
 It can also provide a range of toner cartridges for laser printers.
 It can also supply recommended equipment for purchase.

 Commonly requested items such as blank CDs and DVDs, USB pens, paper, international plug adaptors and network cables can be purchased from both the Hugh Owen and the Thomas Parry Libraries.
 Whilst a full workshop facility provides repair and upgrade services for AU equipment.

 Aberystwyth benefits from an excellent range of local library facilities including those at Aberystwyth University.
-Information Services operates three libraries, two on Penglais and one on Llanbadarn, and students and staff are also able to use the enormous research collections of the National Library of Wales, a copyright deposit library adjacent to the Penglais Campus, and several other specialist libraries and collections in the area.
+Information Services operates two libraries on Penglais, and students and staff are also able to use the enormous research collections of the National Library of Wales, a copyright deposit library adjacent to the Penglais Campus, and several other specialist libraries and collections in the area.
 The Hugh Owen Library on Penglais is open 24-hours 5 days a week during term-times.
 The University libraries provide study places for around 1100 students.
 Study places consist of traditional silent study, open plan areas, computer areas, study carrels and group study areas for student project work.

 More Information: Library Services